Website banner: Sunset over Knocknarea

 The Kissing Stone, Circle 7 at Carrowmore in County Sligo.

-We believe the Carrowmore monuments to have been built by a colony of very early farmers who arrive in Ireland, most likely from the Carnac region in west France, arriving here by about 4,150 BC, when the causewayed enclosure at Magheraby was constructed.
-These farmers brought a new kind of burial practice to Ireland: cremations, but where the human remains were placed in a communal burial chamber at the centre of the circle of stones.
+Modern researchers and archaeologists believe the Carrowmore monuments to have been built by a colony of very early farmers who arrived in Ireland, most likely from the Carnac region in west France, arriving here by about 4,150 BC, when the causewayed enclosure at Magheraboy was constructed a short distance to the east of Carrowmore.
+These farmers brought a new kind of burial practice to Ireland: cremations, but where the human remains were placed in a communal burial chamber constructed at the centre of the ring of stones.

-The Irish hunter-gatherers already practiced cremation, but from what we can tell, placed a single body in a pit in the ground, sometimes with an artifact such as an axe head.
+The Irish hunter-gatherers already practiced cremation, but from what we can tell, placed a single body in a pit in the ground, sometimes with artifacts such as an axe head or piece of jewellery.
 The new form of burial was communal and involved raising the reusable chamber above the surrounding ground level.

 A cave in the north face of Knocknarea.